Reg Bettington: Return to Australia

 As soon as he returned to Australia, Bettington was selected to play in an Australian XI, consisting mostly of Test aspirants, including Archie Jackson and Don Bradman, against the touring English team.
 He took four wickets, including Douglas Jardine twice.
 Later in the season he played one match in the Sheffield Shield for New South Wales, and he added another in 1929–30, and two more in 1931–32 (as captain) as well as a match against the touring South Africans.
 In five matches for New South Wales he took 10 wickets at 50.60.
 He was also captain of North Sydney, where he encouraged Bill O'Reilly.
 When the state selectors left O'Reilly out of the New South Wales team at one stage during 1931–32, Bettington declared himself unavailable, leaving the selectors with little choice but to restore O'Reilly.
 O'Reilly bowled so well subsequently that he was included in the Test side against South Africa later in the season.

-One of his opponents in the 1923 university match was Tom Lowry, who became a close friend.
+One of Bettington's opponents in the 1923 university match was Tom Lowry, who became a close friend.
 In April 1929 Bettington married Lowry's sister Marion at the Lowry property in Hawke's Bay, New Zealand.
 Lowry's other sister Gertrude (known as "Beet") had married another of Tom's friends, the English Test captain Percy Chapman, in 1925.

 Marion's parents bought them a house in Darling Point, not far from Sydney Harbour, where they settled after their wedding.
 Bettington began practising as an ear, nose and throat specialist in Macquarie Street, Sydney.
 During the Bodyline tour of 1932–33 Douglas Jardine and his wife stayed with the Bettingtons, although Reg made clear his disapproval of Jardine's Bodyline tactics.

 Bettington had kept up his golf, and won both the Australian Amateur and NSW Amateur titles in 1932.
 In 1932 he captained New South Wales at both cricket and golf.
 Playing together, he and Marion won the New South Wales mixed foursomes title three years in a row.

 England, war and New Zealand

-In 1938 the Bettingtons moved to London, where Reg took up a position in Harley Street and was accepted into the Royal College of Surgeons.
+In 1938, the Bettingtons moved to London, where Reg took up a position in Harley Street and was accepted into the Royal College of Surgeons.
 He played his last two first-class matches in 1938, for Free Foresters and MCC.

 With the approach of war, he and Marion decided to return to Australia.
 Major Bettington served as a medic in the Army from April 1940 to December 1945, including four years in battle zones in the Middle East and Papua.
 Their daughter Victoria was born in Sydney in May 1945.

 After the war he worked at Concord Hospital in Sydney.
-In 1951 Marion, visiting her mother in New Zealand, saw a vacancy for an ear, nose and throat specialist at Napier Hospital, and Reg applied and was successful.
+In 1951, Marion, visiting her mother in New Zealand, saw a vacancy for an ear, nose and throat specialist at Napier Hospital, and Reg applied and was successful.
 He spent the rest of his life in that position.